Metaculus Help: Spread the word

 Data from SPINS summarised by the Plant Based Foods Association and The Good Food Institute shows U.S. retail sales of plant-based milk totalled $1.86 billion in the year ending April 2019 (Good Food Institute, 2019).

-Plant-based milk alone accounts for almost half the total plant-based alternative foods market.
+Plant-based milk alone accounts for almost half of the total plant-based alternative foods market.
 Dollar sales of plant-based milk grew 6% in the past year and 14% over the past two years.
 Plant-based milk currently accounts for 13% of all dollar sales of retail milk.

 How much will the total US plant-based milk market be worth in the year ending in April 2023, in millions of 2019 USD?

-This question will resolve as the value of the US market for plant-based meat, as estimated by SPINS.
+This question will resolve as the value of the US market for plant-based milk, as estimated by SPINS.
 The market value is to be adjusted for inflation and given in 2019 prices.
 SPINS' estimate of the value of the US market for plant-based foods is the sum of their estimates of the value of the US market for the following subcategories of plant-based alternatives: almond milk, soy milk, coconut milk, rice milk, oat milk, and other plant-based milks and blends.

 In the event that the only data available is that for the year ending in December, and if it cannot be constructed or obtained any other way (such as by using the following year's data release, or by contacting the relevant organisation), then this question shall resolve as the total value of the market for the year ending in December of the previous year.